wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-perforated-page.markdown

 and then promote large chunks of memory into huge pages.
 The background compact and promoting process incurrs extra memory traffic, since physical pages are copied around for defragmentation.

+Perforated page design solves the above issues by allowing huge pages to be mapped with an unlimited number of 4KB "holes" in the virtual address space, making the 2MB virtual address range partially non-consecutive.
+These holes in the 2MB page serve two differeit purposes.
+First, virtual address holes do not need to be backed by any physical pages.
+If a hole is known to be never accessed by the application, the physical page backing the hole can be released, which increases memory utilization.